scalaz/faq/conduct.md

 up with wildly different interpretations from literal to inferred -- even among external observers.

-Furthermore, we have noticed that many bullies conform to the rules, rather than violate them.
-We do not wish to merely eliminate overt bullying, only to bolster channels for passive bullying.
-Furthermore, codified rules too often falsely capture passion as bullying.
+Furthermore, we have noticed that many bullies conform to rules, rather than violate them.
+We do not wish to bolster channels for passive bullying by providing a crude framework of policy.
+We believe no such policy can be codified well.

-Scalaz accepts these limitations, and invites people to participate in spite of this problem.
+Scalaz accepts these limitations, and invites everyone to participate in spite of this problem.

 If conversation deviates from the goal of technical excellence, please fastly say as much.
 For example, you may say: